NASA's Juno spacecraft reveals secrets beneath Jupiter's clouds

 Jupiter’s atmospheric winds run deep into its atmosphere and last longer than any similar processes on Earth, while the massive cyclones surrounding its poles are unlike anything else seen in our Solar System.
+These are some of the latest results from NASA's Juno spacecraft at Jupiter.

 Just how far deep Jupiter’s zones and belts stretch had been a mystery, but the Juno spacecraft has been able to measure the planet’s gravity, providing an answer to this question.